Life In One Of The World’s Tiniest Capitals | Sharon Henry

 Now the places to go on the weekends are the White Horse on the Bridge, or Donny’s or Dillon’s on the seafront where imported Windhoek lager slips down as easy as the sun at the end of the day.

-Four Storey Scrapers
+Jamestown, St Helena and the Four Storey Scrapers

 Jamestown seemingly enjoys its own weather system where it’s warmer, sunnier and drier than the rest of the island.
 Country people are often caught out having dressed for colder climes!
 Fruits grow here that you’d be hard pressed to find elsewhere on St Helena; bittersweet tamlets (tamerinds), acid naartjies (citrus) and juicy pawpaws (papaya) and mangoes.